Gretna, Dumfries and Galloway: Gretna Green

 Nearby Gretna Green, is traditionally associated with eloping English couples because of the more liberal marriage provisions in Scots law compared to English law.
 Because of this, "Gretna" has become a term for a place for quick, easy marriages.

 Shopping

 Gretna Gateway Outlet Village is a shopping centre on the east side of Gretna.
 In 2021, this was renamed Caledonia Park.

+Media

+Television

+Local television news programmes that cover the town are: